Guided by the Southern Cross

 Willem van Liemt

 I later completed a Master’s degree in conservation and worked briefly in academia and sustainable finance.
 Yet it quickly became clear that city life and office work were not for me.
 While guiding a primitive trail in Botswana, everything fell into place: I realised that walking through the bush is not so different from crossing an ocean.
 In both environments, three elements stand out: disconnection from the modern world, deep immersion in true wilderness, and total self-reliance.
+Experiencing this is profoundly valuable: it builds confidence, sharpens judgement, and creates space to think — luxuries that are increasingly hard to find in our noisy, information-dense lives.

 The Long Way is built on three core principles: immersion, disconnection, and self-reliance.